Discover the essential steps you need to take to ensure your next server migration is a success!

-- Are all the right parties involved or informed of the planned migration?
-Think about site editors, administrators, developers, visitors or end users, and your hosting provider(s).
+- Are all the right parties involved or informed of the planned server migration?
+Think about site editors, administrators, developers, visitors or end-users, and your hosting provider(s).

 2. Assess Data Fidelity

-The process of making sure all data is accounted for before the migration, and properly installed after, is of critical importance.
-Losing even a tiny fraction of your data in transition, such as one CSS file or one connection string, can impact the performance of your entire site or application.
+The process of making sure all data is accounted for before the migration (and properly installed after) is of critical importance.
+Losing even a tiny fraction of your data in transition, such as one CSS file or connection string, can impact the performance of your entire site or application.

 Key Questions to Consider During Data Fidelity